SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 ### First Vote

 At 3:30pm, the vote on [the question above](#the-question) came out _negative_: 3 Yes, 16
 No, 0 Abstain.
-There was one accidental vote apparentlly by a speaker; their choice was unclear, but it could not have changed the outcome.
-(This will be a subject of gossip in the months to come: who barged in and voted without that right?)
+Interestingly, that's 19 votes out of the 18 committee members!
+There was one accidental vote, apparentlly by a speaker; their choice was unclear, but it could not have changed the outcome.
+(This will be a subject of gossip in the months to come: who barged in and voted without the right?)

 Now they're discussing changing the question, to see if they can endorse boosters for some subgroups of people, if not the entire population.
 Remember